adobe/aem-guides-wknd-mobile/wknd-mobile.aem/README.md

 `mvn clean package`

-### Updating to the next development SNAPSHOT version.
+### Updating to the next development SNAPSHOT version

 `mvn versions:set -DnewVersion=1.2.1-SNAPSHOT`

 `mvn versions:commit`

+### Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](../CONTRIBUTING.md) for more information.

+### Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](../LICENSE) for more information.